Manifestation of the topological index formula in quantum waves and geophysical waves: Introduction

+There are many studies about topological phenomena in condensed matter physics.
+Closely related to this paper are the works related to bulk-interface correspondence by Guillaume Bal \cite{bal2019continuous}, Chris Bourne, Johannes Kellendonk, and Adam Rennie \cite{bourne2017k}\cite{bourne2018chern}, Alexis Drouot \cite{drouot2021microlocal}, A Elgart, GM Graf, and JH Schenker \cite{elgart2005equality}, Gian Michele Graf and Marcello Porta \cite{graf2013bulk}, Yosuke Kubota \cite{kubota2017controlled}, Emil Prodan and Hermann Schulz-Baldes \cite{prodan2016bulk}, and Julio Cesar Avila, Hermann Schulz-Baldes, and Carlos Villegas-Blas\cite{avila2013topological}.
+In particular the work of Alexis Drouot \cite{drouot2021microlocal} uses microlocal analysis as here.
+There are also the works by C Dembowski, H-D Gräf, HL Harney, A Heine, WD Heiss, H Rehfeld, and A Richter \cite{dembowski2001experimental}, Jacob Shapiro and Clément Tauber \cite{shapiro2019strongly}, Alex Bols, Jeffrey Schenker, and Jacob Shapiro\cite{bols2021fredholm}.

 The paper is organized as follows.
 In Section \ref{sec:The-model} we present the general model and the main result of this paper, Theorem \ref{thm:Formule-de-l'indice.-1}.
-In Section \ref{sec:Proof-of-Theorem} we give an argument of proof of Theorem \ref{thm:Formule-de-l'indice.-1}.
+In Section \ref{sec:Proof-of-Theorem} we give the proof of Theorem \ref{thm:Formule-de-l'indice.-1}.
+The proof relies on the index theorem on Euclidean space of Fedosov-Hörmander given in \cite[thm 7.3 p.
+422]{hormander1979weyl},\cite[Thm 1, page 252]{booss_85} and explained in the appendix.

 Sections \ref{subsec:Spectral-flow-and} and \ref{subsec:Spectral-flow-and-1} are applications of this general model in physics.
 In Section \ref{subsec:Spectral-flow-and} we present a simple model used in \cite{fred-boris,fred-boris01} to show the manifestation of the index formula in experimental molecular spectra of quantum waves.
 In Section \ref{subsec:Spectral-flow-and-1} we present the model of equatorial geophysics waves of Matsuno \cite{matsuno1966quasi} and the topological interpretation from \cite{Delplace_Venaille_2018}.